jerzy-vletter/pokemonTeamBuilder/README.md

 commit commend clarification:
-- + [file name]: something was added to this file.
+- [file name] with a +: something was added to this file.
-- - [file name]: something was removed from this file
+- [file name] with a -: something was removed from this file
-- * [file name]: variable, something was either changed about this file for styling reasons / a bug fix was performed.
+- [file name] with a *: variable, something was either changed about this file for styling reasons / a bug fix was performed.